espanso/espanso/install/linux.md

 #### Wayland support

-Currently espanso supports X11 systems only.
+Currently espanso supports X11 systems only, but future support for Wayland is being investigated.
+Follow [this issue](https://github.com/federico-terzi/espanso/issues/287) to stay updated.

 ### Installing on Ubuntu / Debian